 The question of how insects can walk on walls against gravity has fascinated scientific cu-

 riosity for at least the past three centuries1,2.
 We now know that animals primarily have two kinds of adhesive organs for locomotion: 1) “smooth pads” such as in ants, crickets and 2) “hairy pads” such as in flies and geckos.
 The hairy pad design has many advantages.
 They show: 1) compliance to rough surfaces due to their lower effective modulus, 2) angle dependent adhesion due to asymmetric hair geometry and 3) self-cleaning capability3.
 Many of these insects pads also secrete an adhesive fluid as seen in flies and ants4 (“wet adhesion”), while some such as spiders and geckos rely solely on their dry hairy pads for attachment (“dry adhesion”).
-Under the “wet adhesion” model, fluid secretion can facilitate adhesion through surface tension and viscous forces5, on the other hand “dry adhesion” is mediated mostly by van der Waals forces6.
+In the “wet adhesion” case, fluid secretion can facilitate adhesion through surface tension and viscous forces5, on the other hand “dry adhesion” relies mostly by van der Waals forces6.

 Most terrestrial beetles such as the dock beetle or ladybug have hairy pads consisting of a dense array of hair like structures called setae.
-The tips of each seta secrete ~ 1μm3of oily adhesive fluid7, whose composition is mostly long chain n-alkanes in C-23 to C-27 range8.
-The setae have a distribution of geometries such as discoidal, spatula or pointed shaped tips depending on the pad, sex and species9.
+The tip of each seta secrete ~ 1μm3of oily adhesive fluid7, whose composition is mostly long chain n-alkanes in C-23 to C-27 range8.
+The setae tips have a distribution of geometries such as discoidal, spatula or pointed shaped, depending on the pad, sex and species9.
 Single seta force measurements reveal that discoidal shaped seta show larger pull-off force than spatula and pointed setae10, illustrating the role of hair geometry on adhesion.
 A recent study11 based on an elastocapillary model has been able to reasonably predict single seta adhesion forces theoretically, confirming the dominant role of surface tension in the “wet adhesion” of beetles.

 While most of the studies on beetles and other animals have focused on terrestrial conditions in air, animal attachment in underwater conditions has been relatively unexplored.
 Typically, underwater adhesion is complicated to achieve due to the difficulty in displacing the water layer and enable good contact12.
 Regardless, geckos show the remarkable behavior, where its shear adhesion force on hydrophobic substrates are similar in both air and underwater conditions.
 Interestingly, its adhesion on a fluorinated substrate is larger underwater than in air13.
-This has been partially explained by a thermodynamic work of adhesion model assuming dry contact of hairs14.
+This has been partially explained by a thermodynamic work of adhesion model assuming full displacement of water leading to dry contact of hairs14.
 A study on leaf beetles15 has also revealed that beetles can attach well to surfaces underwater.
 Its hairy pad traps an air bubble underwater which dewets the surface on contact.
 It has been hypothesized that a combination of capillary forces due the air bubble and direct contact of hairs within the dewetted zone results in attachment.
 However, a detailed investigation of this phenomena is lacking.

 The goal of this paper is to provide a general unified picture of insect adhesion in both air and underwater conditions to substrates with different wettability.
-We focus our attention towards insects with hairy pads relying on a adhesive fluid for attachment.
+We focus our attention towards insects with hairy pads relying on an adhesive fluid for attachment.
 Firstly, we develop a simple theoretical model considering capillary forces to predict the net adhesion force of a hairy pad under different conditions.
 Secondly, we perform adhesion measurements of a single constrained pad of a live ladybug beetle in air and underwater conditions to validate our model predictions.
-The experiments are performed on smooth glass and fluorinated surfaces with a simultaneous observation of the contact process.
+The experiments are performed on smooth glass and fluorinated surfaces with a simultaneous video microscopy observation of the contact process.
 Finally, we discuss key insights gained from our model and experiments as well as possible implications in understanding adhesion in other animals.

 Theoretical